 What is a Disney Check?

-The Disney Check is a designation that Disney gives to kids meals served in the parks (and on Disney Cruise Line) that meet healthful nutritional guidelines.
-Formerly called the “Mickey Check,” the name and some of the program’s specifications changed in 2018.
+The Disney Check is a designation that Disney gives to kids meals served in the parks and on Disney Cruise Line that meet healthful nutritional guidelines.
+Note: Prior to 2018, this program was called “Mickey Check.”

 While your and your child are likely to splurge a bit while you’re on vacation, the Disney check can be a good tool to help families manage the never-ending onslaught of temptations.
 Perhaps in advance of your trip, show your child the Disney check symbol and tell them that they may only order restaurant meals with the Mickey next to them.